polkadot-fellows/RFCs/text/000x-assethub.md

 The change doesn't impact compatibility.

 ## Unresolved Questions
-  - The question on the optimal new deposit amount that reduces barrior to entry and prevents  accessibility with the need for state?
+- Determining the optimal new deposit amount that reduces the barrier to entry while preventing state bloat remains a subject for debate.
+What is the balance that allows for inclusivity without compromising the network's efficiency and security?

 ## Future Directions and Related Material